Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Algorithms, Taxonomy and Properties for SMGs

-\textbf{SMG implications (Heuristics/Hybrids).} Local reactive methods (e.g., ORCA variants) are effective for pairwise interactions but can stall in symmetric SMGs (head-on hallway, doorway) without {symmetry-breaking} or {priority} rules.
-Hybrids (e.g., ORCA+local-MAPF) treat SMG activations as events that trigger a brief centralized or negotiated joint solve on $\mathcal{K}(t)$ to restore liveness and fairness.
+Local reactive methods (e.g., ORCA variants) are effective for pairwise interactions but can stall in symmetric SMGs (head-on hallway, doorway) without {symmetry-breaking} or {priority} rules.
+Hybrids (e.g., ORCA+local-MAPF) treat SMG activations as events that trigger a brief centralized or negotiated joint solve on $\mathcal{K}_m(t)$ to restore liveness and fairness.